-THR: Now that it's done, how do you rate this film in relation to your previous works?
+THR: Now that it’s done, how do you rate this film in relation to your previous work?
 What about in relation to other recent films, both from Hong Kong and elsewhere?

 Wong: Personally, I like it very much.
 I consider it a sort of homage to the American cinema and literature that influenced my decision to become a filmmaker.
 It’s very different from “Spider-Man 3.”

-THR: Did your basic directing process change much in directing your first wholly English-language film?
-How?
-Was it harder?
-A welcome challenge?
+THR: Did your basic directing process change much in helming your first wholly English-language film?

 Wong: It was definitely interesting and a concern at first since I was working with a different language and in a new landscape.
 But I fortunately discovered that certain emotions transcend words.

-THR: What's next film-wise?
-Life-wise?
-Jones-wise?
-Will you work with her again?
+THR: What’s your next film?
+Will you work with Jones again?

-THR: Compare for us working with your longtime cinematographer Chris Doily to working with Darius Khondji.
-What's new, different?
+THR: Compare for us working with your longtime cinematographer Chris Doyle to working with Darius Khondji.
 How did Khondji change your working style?
-What did he see that you might have missed?
-Do you miss Doyle and plan to work with him again?

 Wong: Chris used to be a sailor, so he’s a very rough-and-tumble “man’s man.”
 Darius, on the other hand, is more of a European gentleman.
 We drank a lot of tea together during the shoot.
 It was a nice change of pace.
 If the right project came along and the timing is right, I would love to do something with Chris again.

-THR: Why is the Weinstein Co. the right company to sell this film in the U.S.?
-How are they going to do it and do you care to have much say in that side of the business?
+THR: Why is the Weinstein Co. the right company to sell “Nights” in the U.S.?
+How are they going to do it, and do you care to have much say in that side of the business?

 Wong: Harvey Weinstein had released my earlier film “Chungking Express” under their Rolling Thunder banner with Quentin Tarantino.
 They did a brilliant job marketing it and introducing me to American moviegoers.
 I’m sure they will do another amazing job with the new one.

-THR: In November, it was reported that Jude Law steals a lingering kiss from Jones in a scene that took many takes, and that you then were considering adding a second such kiss.
+THR: It was reported that Jude Law steals a kiss from Jones in a scene that took many takes, and that you were considering adding a second such kiss.
 Did you and did it make the final cut?

 Wong: (laughs) You have done your homework.
 The answer to your question may still happen.
 I’m still in the editing room.

-THR: Please describe working with Law while pretending that nobody ever would read what you said.
+THR: Please describe working with Law while pretending that nobody will read what you say.
 Quick, first words that come to mind, please.

 Wong: Talented and sophisticated.
 He was my first choice, and I couldn’t have imagined anyone else in his role.

-THR: Could you ever live in Memphis and why or why not?
-What's your favorite Tennessee Williams work and why?
+THR: Could you ever live in Memphis?
+What’s your favorite Tennessee Williams work and why?